Backups of entire systems and information in case of failure are usually done for disaster recovery or business continuity purposes.

 Backups are not recordkeeping systems and should only be used for business continuity and disaster preparedness purposes.
 This is because they:

 - save all your data as one collection of information or as an entire system—this makes it difficult to find information and manage retention periods

 - are usually unable to ensure records remain accessible, usable and preserved for the entire time you need to keep the records

 - don’t usually keep or maintain any of the metadata associated with the records

 - use proprietary storage software meaning you need to pay to maintain access to your backups

 - increase the risks to your records and information the longer you keep them, particularly if vendors change or go out of business

 - are at risk of technological obsolescence if they rely on specific software or hardware.

 Find out more about what to do with backups.

-Information Standard 18: Information security (IS18) includes information on backup requirements and the appropriate disposal of media.
+The Information Security Policy includes information on backup requirements and the appropriate disposal of media.